 Age: No age statement

 First things first: Kura The Whisky wasn’t actually distilled in Japan.
 So why does this bottle bear the label Japanese Whisky I hear you ask?
 Well, while many countries have strict regulations that govern the distilling and labelling of whisky, Japan is notoriously lax when it comes to such matters.
 To take just one example, Japanese whisky makers can get away with including up to 70% generic blending alcohol in their “whiskies”.
 But back to Kura The Whisky.
 Suffice it to say, the raw spirit in this dram was produced in Scotland.
 Okinawa-based rum distillery Helios then shipped it to Japan, stored it in their rum casks for a while, and proudly proclaimed it “Japanese whisky”.
 If this feels like Helios is jumping on the bandwagon of Japanese whisky’s success story, well… that’s because it is.
 Not that Helios hasn’t been in business for some time, having produced quality rum and awamori (a rice-based liquor) since 1961.
 While Helios did distil some of their own whisky in the past, they seem to have stopped production since 2001, half a decade before Japanese whisky started becoming liquid gold.
-Anyway, let’s not judge a bottle by its cover, it’s time to give Kura The Whisky a try!
+But let’s not judge a bottle by its cover, it’s time to give Kura The Whisky a try!

 Colour: Pale straw

 Nose: Young and surprisingly peaty.
 But not in a fresh, lively way… There is a slightly sour scent of brine and seaweed, mixed with a rather alcoholic quality, like nail polish remover or glue.
 Sweet aromas from the rum cask do lurk underneath, offering notes of vanilla and icing sugar, but they are very much playing second fiddle.
 The end result is not altogether very pleasant.